nipunvyas1234/LendingClubCaseStudy/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project is based on upgrad course material and techniques learnt as part of course
 - References if any...
-- This project was based on [this tutorial](https://www.example.com).
+-
+-

 ## Contact